The Stresemann – A German Variety Of The Stroller

 The Stresemann Suit Today

-In Germany today, the expression “Bonner Anzug” is obsolete and Stresemann is the only way refered to that kind of a stroller.
-Unfortunately, the Stresemann is not seen very often anymore.
-However, if you can spot one of these outfits, it is still very similar to the original Stresemann.
+In modern-day Germany, the expression “Bonner Anzug” is obsolete and Stresemann is the only way to refer to this kind of stroller suit, even though it is not often seen.
+If you do spot one of these outfits, it is still very similar to the original Stresemann.

-First, it consists of a black or charcoal single breasted lounge coat with peaked or notched lapels.
-Peaked lapels are more formal just as jetted pockets are more formal than welted or flapped pockets on such a garment.
+Firstly, it consists of a black or charcoal single breasted lounge coat with peaked or notched lapels.
+Peaked lapels are more formal, just as jetted pockets are more formal than welted or flapped pockets on such a garment.

-Second, the trousers are cuff-less and either striped in grey-black or patterned in houndstooth, or glencheck without overcheck.
-A pair of plain light grey trousers will probably work just as well.
-The waistcoat is either made out of the same cloth as the lounge coat or for example in linen of colors like buff or dove grey .
-Combined with a shirt, silver tie, black oxford shoes and cufflinks it can look very handsome.
-Alternatively, one could also wear a black bow-tie or any other dark bow tie, e.g. a Lipton bow-tie (navy blue with white polka dots).
+Secondly, the trousers are cuffless and either striped in grey-black or patterned in houndstooth, or glencheck without overcheck.
+(A pair of plain light grey trousers will probably work just as well.)
+The waistcoat is either cut from the same cloth as the lounge coat or possibly in linen of colors like buff or dove grey.
+Combined with a shirt, a silver tie, black oxford shoes and cufflinks it can look very handsome.
+Alternatively, one could also wear a black bow tie or any other dark bow tie, e.g. a Lipton bow tie (navy blue with white polka dots).
 In any case, there are many possibilities to express one’s individuality with a Stresemann.

 Stroller Suit Double Breasted